abusix/github-release-actions-example/README.md

   - The last release should be marked as a draft
   - A deployment should be done to the `production` environment using the selected release

+## Implementation

+- https://github.com/marketplace/actions/get-release is used to get the id of the last release
+- https://github.com/softprops/action-gh-release is used to create the new release
+- https://github.com/irongut/EditRelease is used to edit the release if it already exists
+- `git log --pretty=oneline tagA...tagB` is used to get the commit messages since the last release

 ## Run Sample App Locally

 ```sh